 - Because it’s important to teach my students the brain research behind the mindset theory, I’m gathering resources to help with that (see the links to some videos below).
 I’ll be mining Twitter and Pinterest for ideas.

 - My first week’s lesson plans will be focused on growth mindset and what math learning should look like in the Math Lab.
-The week will culminate with my students taking the withmathican pledge, which we will post in the Math Lab and refer to often.

 - Finally, if you are going to create a culture of growth mindset (or anything else, for that matter), it has to be visible on a daily basis.
 This can’t be something I talk about the first week and then never mention again.
 I will use my mindset journal to document the ways my students and I have grown in our understanding of growth mindset and the results of our new learning.

 I’m excited about this journey!
 Any expertise or resources you can share would be greatly appreciated.
 Please comment!